Monkland Canal: Drumpeller Railway

 Contemporary legal sources spell the name "Drumpeller", as does the legal scholar James and also contemporary (1858) Ordnance Survey maps; Carter and some other sources spell it "Drumpellar"; Thomson, Hutton and Lindsay spell it "Drumpellier", which is the modern-day spelling of the place name.

-Reference has already been made to the numerous feeder tramways to bring minerals to and from the canal where pits and ironworks were close but not immediately adjacent, and the willingness of the Canal Company to form trans-shipment wharfs for railway connections.
-The tramways were generally made by the pit or ironworks owner on his own land and without requiring Parliamentary authority.
+Reference has already been made to the numerous feeder tramways to bring minerals to and from the canal where pits and ironworks were close but not immediately adjacent, and the willingness of the canal company to form trans-shipment wharfs for railway connections.
+The tramways were generally made by the pit or ironworks owner on his own land and without requiring parliamentary authority.
 There was one exception.

-The Drumpeller Railway Company was incorporated under the Monkland Canal (Drumpeller Railway) Act on 4 July 1843 to construct a railway to connect pits at Bankhead to the canal at Cuilhill Gullet, a distance of just under 2 mi.
-The Canal Company had the power to purchase it.
+The Drumpeller Railway Company was incorporated under the Drumpeller Railway Act 1843 (6 & 7 Vict. c. lxiii) on 4 July 1843 to construct a railway to connect pits at Bankhead to the canal at Cuilhill Gullet, a distance of just under 2 mi.
+The canal company had the power to purchase it.
 It never conveyed passengers: it was "simply a waggonway with such additional status as may be conferred by parliamentary authorisation".